 Moving is a huge undertaking.
 It can be expensive, time-consuming, and stressful to pack up all of your belongings and get them into the new place.
 But don’t forget about preparing your current home for sale.
 There are many things you can do before moving out so that the next owners will have an easier go of it when they move in.
 That said, here are some helpful tips on what to fix in your home before moving!

-Bathroom renovations come in all shapes and sizes, but one thing is certain: no one wants to mold and mildew infesting their bathrooms!
-So make sure there isn’t any moisture on the walls, leaky water fixtures, or peeling floor tiles that could lead to more significant problems down the line like black mold.
+When it comes to preparing your home for a move, don’t overlook the importance of addressing any bathroom issues.
+Bathroom renovations can vary in complexity, but one thing is for sure – potential buyers do not want to see mold and mildew in their future bathrooms.
+To avoid this, it’s crucial to ensure that there is no moisture on the walls, leaky water fixtures, or peeling floor tiles that could lead to more significant problems like black mold.

 Better Insulation Between Floors